 Cats have ears that outwardly look very different to ours but internally they’re quite similar.

 Yes, cat’s ears do pop in high altitude.
+A cat on an airplane will experience ear sensations like we do.

 As with humans, it may be uncomfortable for them but it is unlikely to cause any problems or issues.